 Argentina - Industry

-Panelists participating in the LatinFocus Consensus Forecast expect industrial production to expand 2.4% in 2018, which is up 0.2 percentage points from last month’s forecast.
-For 2019, the panel expects industrial output to rise 2.0%.
+Panelists participating in the LatinFocus Consensus Forecast expect that industrial production will contract 4.4% in 2020, which is down 0.3 percentage points from last month’s forecast.
+For 2021, the panel expects industrial output to rise 2.4%.

 Argentina - Industry Data